evolutionary facts

 Evolution has a speed limit.

-Whoever exceeds the speed limit set by evolutionary adaptation will crash.
+Whoever exceeds the rate allowed by evolutionary adaptation will break down.

-Technological and chemical change now progresses far faster than human biology can adapt.
-Bodies shaped by gradual evolutionary refinement are forced to manage novel inputs using short-term regulatory mechanisms, not true adaptation.
+Technological and chemical change now progresses far faster than biology can adapt.
+Bodies shaped by gradual evolutionary refinement must manage novel inputs through short-term regulatory mechanisms — not through true genetic adaptation.

 Regional Evolution and Biological Adaptation: